-The large territory around Pelago extends from the plains to the mountains, home to hills dotted with rows of vines, olive trees, country homes, castles and villages.
+The large territory around Pelago, about 30km from Florence, extends from the plains to the mountains, home to hills dotted with rows of vines, olive trees, country homes, castles and villages.

 Originally a handful of houses surrounding the castle belonging to the Guidi Counts, it later became a holiday destination for wealthy Florentine families who, in search of a cool place far from the city, built elegant villas in the area.
 The small fortress is located right in the centre of the village, where the 18th-century Parish Church of San Clemente can also be found, home to the Museum of Sacred Art.